DrRoad/short-term-forecasting/docs/Regions.md

 There is no clear indication of the bidding zone boundaries for Norway and Sweden, so some assumptions were made.
 Both countries have multiple smaller bidding zones (type 3) with flexible borders [Euro10], [ListND].
 This was done to optimise allocation of resources and reduce the overall price of electricity [Euro10], [ListND].
 Norway has five zones and Sweden has four zones.
 By cross-referencing Nord Pool market data [SeeMND], NUTS 3 data and county maps of Norway [Coun19a] and Sweden [Coun19b], the territories are split into the bidding zones as shown in the table below.
 Nord Pool associates each bidding zone with a major reference city in that zone.
 However, there were six cities for Norway instead of the expected five.
 Historical Nord Pool market data for Norway suggests that two cities, Trondheim and Molde, have had the same system price since 2003.
 The ELSPOT area change log [ListND] also confirms that Trondheim and Molde are city references for the NO3 bidding zone .
 Therefore, these two cities are grouped into the same bidding zone, which also satisfies what the maps suggest.

-*Bidding zones and their territories for Norway and Sweden, approximated based on Nord Pool market data [SeeMND], [ListND], NUTS 3 data and county maps of Norway [Coun19a] and Sweden [Coun19b].*
+Table: Bidding zones and their territories for Norway and Sweden, approximated based on Nord Pool market data [SeeMND], [ListND], NUTS 3 data and county maps of Norway [Coun19a] and Sweden [Coun19b].

 **Bidding zone** | **Reference cities** | **Counties** | **NUTS 3 IDs**
 -- | -- | ------ | ---